Kenishi/GalleryHangout/README.md

 ###Hangout Widget to share image among participants
 ===

+##Setup
+There are 3 steps to setting this project up to run on Google Hangout.

+1. Download the source
+2. Setup a Google Web AppEngine Project
+3. Setup a Application Project on ImgUr to get an App ID.
+4. Upload the program to your AppSpot and "Enter a Hangout."

+###1 Download the source
+This should be straight forward.
+Clone the tree to get the source.

+###2 Setup a Google App Engine Project
+The simplest way to do this is to follow the instructions in the "Web App Setup.txt" file.
+This is a file pulled from the "Starter App" that can be found on the Google Hangouts App Sample Apps section.

+__Note: Where it says to replace "YOUR APP ID", you need to replace "galleryhangout" instead.__

+In addition, if you are trying to find the "Hangouts" button on the list that is mentioned in the text file, you will have some trouble.
+Google recently changed their Developer's Console layout so its no longer in the same place.
+To get the Hangout's screen that the text mentions.
+You need to click "APIs" on the left menu in the Developer's Console and click the sprocket next to the "Hangouts" in the API list.
+This will take you to the screen where you can "Enter a hangout" and use the app.

+###3 Setup a ImgUr App
+You can register your application at [this site](https://api.imgur.com/oauth2/addclient) or by going to your ImgUr Account settings and clicking "Applications."

+Once you have an ID create a Javascript file in /static called "imgur_client.js" and add a line:
+`var imgur_clientId = "YOUR IMGUR APP ID";`

+###4 Upload everything
+You can now upload everything to Google (Follow the directions in the Web App Setup.txt to do this) and click the "Enter a Hangout" in the Hangouts Developer screen.
+Remember, this app is not public so you'll have to invite people for them to be able to use it and you won't be able to use it in a normal Hangout.

+====

 ##Project Motivation
 I have often used Google Hangouts with some of my friends and found I wanted to share some images with them; often times on my computer.
 This leaves you with two options: